Your Beach Safety Checklist: 4 Items to Always Keep in your Beach Bag

 Summertime is beach time, as millions of Americans head to the shore for sun and fun.
-But even while you’re enjoying a relaxing trip to the beach, you need to be prepared for the unexpected.
+But even while you’re enjoying a relaxing trip to the beach, you need to be prepared for the unexpected with tools for staying safe at the beach.

-Keep these items in your beach bag to complete your beach safety checklist.
+Follow these helpful beach safety tips by keeping these items in your bag to complete your beach safety checklist.

 - Pepper spray Many beaches are public places.
 That means you don’t know who — or what — you might run into, and you may not be familiar with the area.
 How can you deter people looking for trouble?
 One way is to bring a friend or family member to the beach with you.
 Another strategy is to get in the habit of packing pepper spray.
 Don’t forget: Keep your pepper spray canister out of direct sunlight to avoid overheating and potential leakage.